Hdoc1509/hrc/website/src/content/docs/api/icon.md

 **`variant`**

-The variant of the icon.
+The aspect variant of the icon.

 Type: `'outlined' | 'round' | 'sharp' | 'two-tone'`